How to reduce your stress levels at work

 Know when to get help

 Stress at work is common.
 However, there are times when our work situation simply becomes overwhelming.
 This stress can turn into anxiety and make good habits like eating and sleeping well more difficult.
 When this happens, don’t be afraid to consult a medical professional.
 Recently, many states have legalized medical cannabis and allow patients with severe anxiety or similar debilitating medical conditions to get access to the medication.
+To consume medical cannabis we recommend purchasing a good vape or bong at an trustworthy online headshop.
 If you’ve tried the other items on this list but still need help, it may be worthwhile to consider visiting a medical professional to help you reduce stress.

 It’s another vicious circle; stress can affect your ability to sleep well and a poor night’s sleep can make it more difficult for you to cope with stress.
 So do all you can to have a good night’s sleep.
 Firstly, wind down for a while before you go to bed, watch or read something light hearted (nothing that’s going to make you feel anxious) or listen to soothing music.
 Whenever you can, go to bed in good time, so you have the maximum chance of getting your eight hours of sleep.
 Ban screens from the bedroom especially your work phone, so you’re not tempted to check your emails one last time and switch your lights off.